 In 1200 Cellarengo belonged to the Monastery of Saint Anastasio of Asti and was the seat of a convent of nuns dependent on that of Asti.
 In 1241, it appears that the village had already been established in municipality.

-Relations between the village of Cellarengo and the neighboring village of Valfenera remained almost constantly friendly.
-And when the differences between views and interests arose between the two centers, disputes were settled with arbitrary transitions, as in 1466 when the boundaries of their respective territories were friendly defined.
+Relations between the village of Cellarengo and the neighbouring village of Valfenera remained almost constantly friendly.
+And when the differences between views and interests arose between the two centres, disputes were settled with arbitrary transitions, as in 1466 when the boundaries of their respective territories were friendly defined.

 The population of Cellarengo in 1588, as is clear from a pastoral visit of Monsignor Panigarola, was 170 souls, and in the next forty years instead of climbing it decreased to 132.